alsuren/mijia-homie/docs/presentation/slides.md

   ![](./inception-yun_hat_04.jpg)
 - These cost around US$16 each, and Andrew couldn't get them running more than about a day on battery power.

+???

+ESP32 is a super-cheap system on chip with bluetooth and wifi

 ---